Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Simulation Study

 Table 1 shows the estimator performance when all nuisance models are correct or flexible.
 See Table \ref{tab:AllEstimators_Omit} for their performance when all nuisance models are incorrect, and Table \ref{tab:AllEstimators_CorrFlex_RW} for RW estimators.
 The estimators were consistent for $\theta_1^*$ across sample size and outcome types under correct or flexible nuisance models.
 The linear E-OBD estimator performed well for the continuous outcome (despite its inability to specify the $Z\times A_z$ interaction in the true $Y$ model), but suffered degraded consistency and coverage for the binary outcome.

-At the smaller sample size, comparing estimators by their status as PW, RW, SE, or WSE estimators, the WSE estimators were the least biased, while the SE estimators were slightly more biased but had coverage closer to the nominal rate.
+At the smaller sample size, comparing estimators by their status as PW, RW, SR, or SWR estimators, the SWR estimators were the least biased, while the SR estimators were slightly more biased but had coverage closer to the nominal rate.
 The RW were the most biased, followed by the PW estimators, both of which had anti-conservative coverage.
 Comparing estimators by their status as modeling or bridging the $Z$ or $N$ distribution, the modeling strategies were less efficient with anti-conservative coverage.
-The N-Bridging estimators dominated all other strategies in their respective classes, achieving the lowest bias and most accurate coverage.
-The Z-Bridge-WSE and N-Bridge WSE estimators had the best performance across all estimators.
+The N-bridging estimators dominated all other strategies in their respective classes, achieving the lowest bias and most accurate coverage.
+The Z-Bridge-SWR and N-Bridge-SWR estimators had the best performance across all estimators.

-Table 2 shows the robustness of the WSE estimators under various scenarios of nuisance model mis-specification that nonetheless achive consistent estimation (as outlined in sections \ref{subsubsec:Estimator_Z_Model_WSE}, \ref{subsubsec:Estimator_N_Model_WSE}, \ref{subsubsec:Estimator_Z_Bridge_WSE}, and \ref{subsubsec:Estimator_N_Bridge_WSE}).
-Our results confirm the robustness properties of the WSE estimators across sample size and outcome types.
-Comparing across estimators, the N-Model WSE estimator was the most biased and showed worse coverage as dependence on consistent weight estimation increased.
-Overall, the Z-Model WSE and N-Bridge WSE estimators dominated the Z-Bridge WSE estimator with lower bias and more accurate coverage.
+Table 2 shows the robustness of the SWR estimators under various scenarios of nuisance model mis-specification that nonetheless achive consistent estimation (as outlined in sections \ref{subsubsec:Estimator_Z_Model_SWR}, \ref{subsubsec:Estimator_N_Model_SWR}, \ref{subsubsec:Estimator_Z_Bridge_SWR}, and \ref{subsubsec:Estimator_N_Bridge_SWR}).
+Our results confirm the robustness properties of the SWR estimators across sample size and outcome types.
+Comparing across estimators, the N-Model SWR estimator was the most biased and showed worse coverage as dependence on consistent weight estimation increased.
+Overall, the Z-Model-SWR and N-Bridge-SWR estimators dominated the Z-Bridge-SWR estimator with lower bias and more accurate coverage.